 When having a meeting in Mozambique, one should never rush into discussing business.
-Small talk always precedes any formal conversations.
-It is appropriate to inquire about a colleague’s health, family and other social matters before dealing with business.
-The person who initiated the meeting should be the first one to start actual business conversation, while the most senior person typically ends the discussion.
+Small talk always precedes formal conversations.
+It is appropriate to enquire about a colleague’s health, family and other social matters before dealing with business.
+The person who initiated the meeting should be the first one to start the actual business conversation, while the most senior person typically ends the discussion.

 Attitude to foreigners

 Mozambique is a large and diverse country.
-In addition to the many indigenous groups, Mozambique has received waves of colonialists, immigrants and migrant workers over the years.
-The nation consists of people from many different cultural, religious, economic and geographical backgrounds.
+In addition to the many indigenous groups, Mozambique has received waves of colonists, immigrants and migrant workers over the years.
+The nation consists of people from many cultural, religious, economic and geographical backgrounds.
 This means that expats won’t stand out too much.

 Generally speaking, Mozambicans are respectful of foreigners.
 They usually perceive foreigners as experienced and educated.

 Don't expect Mozambican colleagues to be on time.